 Like any SharePoint Framework extension it is possible to:

 - deploy it for all sites in your Tenant with the same configuration

 - deploy it in your Tenant and install it per site with a custom configuration

 - deploy and install it per site collection with the same or a different configuration

-Note: for more information about how to install a SharePoint Framework component, you can read this post
+For more information about how to install a SharePoint Framework component, you can read this post

 Once deployed and installed, you can choose one of the below configurations: